dvreeze/ocp-java-17-learning/doc/chapter09-collections-and-generics.md

 * (default method) `forEach(BiConsumer<K, V>)` (return type `void`), looping through each key-value pair

 Obviously, some methods are convenience methods that are easily implemented in terms of other methods (e.g. `isEmpty()` and `containsKey(Object)`).

+### Comparing collection types

+The collection types that are *unmodifiable* or that *involve sorting* do *not allow null values*.

+To determine the correct collection type given a problem description, first choose the *collection interface* and then the most appropriate *collection class* implementing that collection interface.

+Some old collection types that offered some thread-safety but now having much better concurrent alternatives include *Vector*, *Hashtable* and *Stack*.

+### Sorting data

+TODO